-Lorikeet Stroll is a 200m, grade 2 hike located in the Warren National Park, Western Australia.
-The hike should take around 12 mins to complete.
+Lorikeet Stroll is a 200m, grade 2 hike in Warren National Park, Western Australia.
+This hike typically takes 12 minutes to complete.

 This short 200 metre walk in the Warren National Park gives you a taste of walking in the karri forest.
 Keep your eyes and ears open for purple-crowned lorikeets darting around in the karri tree tops.